-The first checkpoint will be in southern Germany, at the Schloss Lichtenstein.
+The first checkpoint is in southern Germany, at the Schloss Lichtenstein castle.
 For the first time in the TCR, it will be possible to cross the Alps without going above 2000 meters elevation, with the only Alpine checkpoint being Monte Grappa in Italy, not far from Venice.
 It is a historic mountain that was a major battlefield in both World Wars I and II.

 The distance is expected to be slightly more than in 2016, at 3800-4000 km.

 The application process took place in November, 2016, and was similar to that used for the 2016 Race with the main difference being that due to the number of race veterans continually increasing, veterans were no longer given automatic entry.
 Like the previous year, 300 starting places were available, with successful applicants being informed by the end of December, 2016.

 Mike Hall, who founded the race in 2013 and was the principle organizer of every edition, unfortunately died in a collision with a car in late March 2017 while taking part in the inaugural Indian Pacific Wheel Race.
 Planning for the 2017 edition of the TCR was postponed while everyone mourned the immense loss and there were fears that the race would not happen.

 Fortunately, a team of volunteers were able to put things in place to enable the 2017 edition of the race to go ahead.
 Many memorial rides were organized all over the world shortly after Mike’s death, but there cannot be any bigger memorial ride than the race that he founded, so many of the participants will be riding with him in their thoughts.

 I have to warn you that following the riders’ dots moving across the map of Europe during the race can become very addictive, may take up a lot of your time, and may end up in you applying to take part in a future edition of this or a similar race.
 If you are ready for these possible consequences then Trackleaders and Free Route will show where everyone’s dots are, although those pages are not yet active.